-- A. CI was shorted for any common-mode input voltage measurement. - B. A 33-μH inductor was placed in series with the load resistor to emulate a small speaker for efficiency measurements. - C. The 30-kHz low-pass filter is required, even if the analyzer has a low-pass filter.
-An RC filter (100 $\Omega$ , 47 nF) is used on each output for the data sheet graphs.
+- (1) C_I was Shorted for any Common-Mode input voltage measurement - (2) A 33-μH inductor was placed in series with the load resistor to emulate a small speaker for efficiency measurements. - (3) The 30-kHz low-pass filter is required even if the analyzer has an internal low-pass filter.
+An RC low pass filter (100 Ω , 47 nF) is used on each output for the data sheet graphs.